 Women who undergo breast augmentation obviously desire an increase in breast fullness.
 Individual goals for appearance may shift over time, however, with some patients opting to revert back to their natural breast size.
 Others may want to remove their implants because of health concerns or for other, personal reasons.
 Breast revision surgery might involve any number of surgical and non-surgical maneuvers to perfect or idealize the shape and size of the breast according to the individual patient’s goals.

 Despite the knowledge that implants are safe and leakage rare, it is important to understand that eventually all implants will rupture.
-When implants filled with saline rupture, the solution will be absorbed by the body, and there will be a noticeable deflation of the breast.
-In the case of silicone filled implants, the gel will settle where it is originally placed and the only way to verify rupture is with an ultrasound or MRI.
+When saline-filled implants rupture, the body absorbs the solution and the breast noticeably deflates.
+In the case of silicone-filled implants, the gel will settle where it is originally placed and the only way to verify rupture is with an ultrasound or MRI.
 This is also the reason why we recommend patients with silicone implants undergo routine ultrasound or MRI scans after a few years, and why Dr. Soto offers these scans at Aesthetic Enhancements.

 Because our bodies recognize that breast implants (like pacemakers, artificial joints, and other implants) are not part of us, it is normal for the body to create a capsule of connective tissue around them.
 It is also normal for the body to want to shrink, or “contract” this tissue over time.
 Unfortunately, when this contraction is allowed to occur around a breast implant, it will lead to an unfavorable change in shape, and- in advanced cases, even discomfort.
 This situation can be corrected through revision breast surgery, which will involve removal of the scar tissue and implant.
 The patient’s goals will then dictate whether a new implant is placed, and any other details necessary to achieve her goals.

-A noticeable rippling can sometimes be seen underneath or on the side of the breast, especially when a saline filled implant is used.
-This is generally more common among patients who have very low breast tissue volume, or are very thin.
-Although not truly a complication, the rippling and wrinkling can cause an unnatural appearance and is one of the most common causes of patient dissatisfaction when saline filled implants are used.
+A noticeable rippling can sometimes be seen underneath or on the side of the breast, especially when using a saline-filled implant.
+This is generally more common among patients who have very low breast tissue volume or who are very thin.
+Although not truly a complication, the rippling and wrinkling can cause an unnatural appearance and are among the most common reasons patients aren’t satisfied with saline-filled implants.

 Dr. Armando Soto